Rosa 'Gertrude Jekyll': David Austin roses

-'Getrude Jekyll'
+'Gertrude Jekyll'

-Austin developed 'Getrude Jekyll' using the shrub rose, 'Wife of Bath' and the Portland rose, 'Comte de Chambord'.
+Austin developed 'Gertrude Jekyll' using the shrub rose, 'Wife of Bath' and the Portland rose, 'Comte de Chambord'.
 The rose was named in honour of the famous British writer and garden designer, Gertrude Jekyll (1843–1932).
 It is one of the most popular of the David Austin's English roses.
 It was awarded the Royal Horticultural Society's Award of Garden Merit in 2012.